Genio Tools

 genio-flash

-The tool will try to find an image to flash in your current working directory.
-If you want to flash an image in a different path your can use the –path parameter:
+The tool tries to find an image to flash in your current working directory.
+If you want to flash an image in a different path, use the –path parameter:

 genio-flash --path /path/to/image